Jos Verstappen: 2003: Minardi

-He returned to the cockpit in 2003 with Paul Stoddart's European Minardi team, considered the tail enders of the grid.
+Verstappen returned to the cockpit in 2003 with Paul Stoddart's European Minardi team, considered the tail enders of the grid.
 With limited funds and underpowered engines it was a difficult season with little opportunity to shine.
-His best result was 9th at the Canadian Grand Prix, one place away from a point under the new scoring system.
+His best result was ninth at the Canadian Grand Prix, one place away from a point under the new scoring system.
 At the Brazilian Grand Prix, he had been running ahead of eventual winner Giancarlo Fisichella on the same strategy only to spin off on standing water, but generally the year was one to forget – and many noted that Verstappen was largely outperformed by rookie teammate Justin Wilson.
 At the French Grand Prix, Verstappen recorded his and Minardi's only provisional pole position in the first qualifying session by running last on a rapidly-drying track; in the second, dry qualifying session, Verstappen qualified on the team's usual back row.
-Saturday qualifying, due to wet weather At the end of the year he left the Italian team because he did not feel like driving in the rear-guard for another year.
+Saturday qualifying, due to wet weather At the end of the year, he left the Italian team because he did not feel like driving in the rear-guard for another year.

-Out of a drive for 2004 Verstappen was considered as a replacement for Giorgio Pantano at Jordan partway through the season but was unable to fit in the car and began looking for drives outside Formula One for the following season.
+Out of a drive for 2004, Verstappen was considered as a replacement for Giorgio Pantano at Jordan partway through the season but was unable to fit in the car and began looking for drives outside Formula One for the following season.

 Verstappen participated in 107 Grands Prix.
 He achieved two podium places, and scored a total of 17 championship points (117 in the modern system) which makes him the second best performing Dutch driver in Formula One to date, beaten only by his son, Max.
-Jos Verstappen's highest qualifying position was 6th, at the 1994 Belgian Grand Prix.
+His highest qualifying position was sixth, at the 1994 Belgian Grand Prix.